Quick Reference Definitions of key Eleva.js terms and concepts.

 app.use(Router, { routes: [...] });

 Data passed from a parent component to a child component.
-Props flow down the component tree.
+Props flow down the component tree and are evaluated once at mount time (static by design).
+For reactive props, pass signals instead of values.

 <child :name="user.value.name" :onSave="handleSave"></child>